 - Science Plan (Kibble)

 Of the foods I tested it became apparent that cost and quality tend to go together, but not in every case.
-A 15kg bag of dog food costing £14,95 could not possibly contain the same level of human grade ingredients as the £45.00 mor £60.00 a bag foods, they would run at a loss if that was the case.
-So as a general rule of thumb the more expensive the better the quality the ingredients.
+A 15kg bag of dog food costing £14,95 could not possibly contain the same level of human-grade ingredients as the £45.00 or £60.00 brands.
+They would run at a loss if that was the case.
+So as a general rule of thumb the more expensive the better the quality of the ingredients.

 This exercise also changed my opinion on some RAW foods.
 Before these tests I was actually strongly against all raw feeding, I was won over by the quality of some of the raw food available.
 I have changed my opinion on what was my first choice of kibble and Fish4Dogs now gets that pride of place. c2011

 Kibble: Dry Pellet Type Food: Of all the brands I tested three came clearly at the top, they were (1) Fish4Dogs, (3) AATU (3) Eden Multi-Meat and Fish Formula and

 (1st) Fish4Dogs: They have a selection of large and small bite puppy and adult food.
 Prestige and weight control.
 One of the great things about this food is even fussy eaters and one of my dogs is a very fussy eater woof it down, therefore, this food with its high proportion of natural fish is ideal.
 There are three choices, Salmon, Fish and Sardine My dogs seemed to like all of them.
 One thing I have noted about this food is the stools are small and hard and they do not smell.
 This is a food that will keep them fit. and with lots of vitality and no adverse behavioural changes were observed, in fact, the opposite was the case.
 I liked the consistency and ease of this food though it would be nice if it was available at some more outlets.
 Though any good pet shop including my own The Dog Store will stock it.